AnonymousPlanet/thgtoa/guide.md

 -   Any other distro: You'll need to document yourself and find out yourself how to disable telemetry if there is any.

 -   Apply the same nextdns.io recommendations as in the Windows section above.
-Use their linux setup guide instead.
+Use their Linux setup guide instead.

 ### Windows Host OS encryption: